Arpita0720/Engrgy-Consumption-forecasting-with-LSTM/ReadMe.md

 <h2>🌟 Key Highlights </h2><br>

-Powerful RNN and LSTM Models: Developed specifically to capture sequential dependencies in energy data, these models "learn" from past consumption trends to predict future demand.<br>
+*Powerful RNN and LSTM Models: Developed specifically to capture sequential dependencies in energy data, these models "learn" from past consumption trends to predict future demand.<br>
-Hybrid Model Architecture: By integrating Convolutional Neural Networks (CNNs) with RNNs and LSTMs, we create a powerhouse model that captures both spatial and temporal nuances in the data.<br>
+*Hybrid Model Architecture: By integrating Convolutional Neural Networks (CNNs) with RNNs and LSTMs, we create a powerhouse model that captures both spatial and temporal nuances in the data.<br>
-Advanced Optimization Techniques: Includes hyperparameter tuning, dropout regularization, and adaptive algorithms for enhanced accuracy and generalization.<br>
+*Advanced Optimization Techniques: Includes hyperparameter tuning, dropout regularization, and adaptive algorithms for enhanced accuracy and generalization.<br>

 <h2>🛠 Project Workflow</h2><br>

-This project follows a structured pipeline to ensure robust results:
+This project follows a structured pipeline to ensure robust results:<br>
 1.Data Preprocessing: Cleans, scales, and prepares raw data, handling any anomalies along the way.<br>
 2.Feature Engineering: Adds extra layers of insight by considering seasonal patterns, weather variables, and socioeconomic factors.<br>
 3.Model Training: Builds a multi-layered LSTM model that learns to spot patterns in energy usage over time.<br>